 Democratic clubs represent the true grassroots level of Democratic Party activism.
 Much of the work that goes into educating the public on the issues, registering voters, recruiting and supporting candidates for public office, and working to change our communities for the better occurs at the club level.

 The Feather River Democratic Club was established in 2009 and is chartered by the Sutter County Democratic Central Committee and the Yuba County Democratic Central Committee.
 Membership is open to all registered Democrats in Sutter and Yuba Counties.
 Our activities are centered on increasing Democratic voter registration and participation, educating eligible voters about the issues, and working to elect Democratic candidates at all levels.
 Our members participate in voter registration events, phone banking and other get-out-the-vote activities, and events that increase the awareness and visibility of Democratic Party principles and values.

-The club meets on the third Thursday of each month at 7 pm in the City Council Chamber at Yuba City Hall, 1201 Civic Center Blvd., Yuba City, CA. NOTE: We are currently meeting via ZOOM at the same date and time.
+The club meets on the third Thursday of each month at 7 pm in the Sutter Room at Yuba City Hall, 1201 Civic Center Blvd., Yuba City, CA. NOTE: We are currently meeting via ZOOM at the same date and time.
 The Zoom link is: